hajicj/MUSCIMarker/doc/source/tutorial.rst

    Whenver a tool is selected, all mouse activity inside the image is handled by the tool.
 So if you hadn't deactivated the tool before selecting the object, the click would be caught and interpreted as a very small lasso.
-This behavior ensures that when you want to annotate a symbol, nothing you have previously done will get in the way.
+(This is because when you want to annotate a symbol, nothing you have previously done should get in the way.)

+Just like objects, you can also select relationships by clicking on them.

 Other stuff
 -----------

+There are some other useful operations MUSCIMarker allows you to do:

 Annotate things that don't fit on the screen